sonic-net/sonic-utilities/doc/Command-Reference.md

 **config vnet del-route <vnet-name>**

 This command deletes a vnet route with vnet-name and prefix.
-It deletes all routes for the provided vnet if prefix isnt specified
+It deletes all routes for the provided vnet if prefix isnt specified.

 - Usage:
   ```